1.4.1 Food system interactions with health and society.

 Based on current trajectories, with rising incomes in developing countries, global food consumption per capita is projected to rise.

-In developed countries, meat consumption is not expected to rise much further, if at all since intakes are already high.
+In developed countries, meat consumption is not expected to rise much further, if at all, since intakes are already high.
 The majority of the increase will be in developing countries.
 (For more on meat consumption see Chapter 4 and Chapter 8).

-FAO predicts that, in order to feed the world’s growing population, food production will need to increase by 60%, and that the demand for meat will nearly double, by 2050.
+The UNFAO predicts, that in order to feed the world’s growing population, food production will need to increase by 60%, and that the demand for meat will nearly double, by 2050.

 Increased demand for food is predicted to continue